TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 ## Overview

 This project will generate BGP prefix lists, it pulls ASN from the output on the FRR bgp summary command then fetches their AS-SETs.
+Following this, it builds filters based on as-sets and adds them to the running config.

 It essentially does the following: